-The Trust is part of the Fund Complex, which is comprised of the 28 portfolios within the Trust, 45 portfolios within the Ivy Funds, the Ivy High Income Opportunities Fund (a closed-end fund) (IVH), 3 portfolios within the Ivy NextShares and 6 portfolios within the InvestEd Portfolios.
-Each member of the Board also is a member of the Board of Trustees of each of the other funds within the Fund Complex (except IVH).
+The Trust is part of the Fund Complex, which is comprised of the 28 portfolios within the Trust, 45 portfolios within the Ivy Funds, the Ivy High Income Opportunities Fund (a closed-end fund) (IVH) and 6 portfolios within the InvestEd Portfolios.
+Each member of the Board also is a member of the Board of Trustees of each of the other trusts within the Fund Complex.